Aid available for NY’s failing dams - NewsBreak

 “Ensuring dam safety is a top priority for DEC and we encourage eligible dam owners to take advantage of this important funding,” said DEC Commissioner Basil Seggos.
 “The grants announced today will support pre-construction engineering and design activities as part of an overall program to help municipal and not-for-profit owners of High Hazard dams make necessary repairs and improve public safety.”

 The project takes aim at High Hazard classified dams, a term referring to dams with a likelihood of failure that could damage utilities, neighborhoods, highways, and other infrastructure.
-It points especially at cases where dam failure could result in a loss of life or significant amounts of infrastructure vital to a community.Study: New York ranked 8th for holiday burglaries
+It points especially at cases where dam failure could result in a loss of life or significant amounts of infrastructure vital to a community.Capital Region ski resorts opening day guide

 A request for applications can be found on New York State’s Grants Gateway website.
 Local governments and municipalities are encouraged to apply, including county, city, town and village governments.
 Nonprofits with active dam projects in New York are also eligible.
 Awards will be given out in amounts of up to $100,000 per project.
 The application window will remain open until Feb.
 10, 2023.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.